TheMTank/GridUniverse/README.md

 https://github.com/openai/gym#installation

 If you already have them you can skip this step.
-An explanation on how to set up your virtual environment is given provided that you use Anaconda.
+An explanation on how to set up your virtual environment is given provided that you are using Anaconda.

 ### Create conda environment